-Each container of canned food deemed as potentially salvageable from the preliminary sorting (Section 3.5) should be thoroughly inspected.
+Each container of canned food deemed as potentially salvageable from the preliminary sorting (Section 3.5.) should be thoroughly inspected.
 Containers showing visible evidence that their integrity has been lost and/or the contents have become contaminated should be set aside as not salvageable and disposed of in the manner given in Section 4.2.

-The remaining salvageable canned food should, by visual inspection, be segregated into the following categories: (a) visually unaffected (appearing normal) containers which do not require reconditioning (4.4), and (b) those that require reconditioning (4.5).
-Where possible, labels should be removed to permit visual inspection of the entire container surface.
-The containers which require reconditioning should be further segregated into two groups, those which can be reconditioned (4.5.2) and those which are not reconditionable (4.5.1).
+The remaining salvageable canned food should, by visual inspection, be segregated into the following categories: (a) visually unaffected (appearing normal) containers which do not require reconditioning (4.4.), and (b) those that require reconditioning (4.5.).
+The containers which require reconditioning should be further segregated into two groups, those which can be reconditioned (4.5.2.) and those which are not reconditionable (4.5.1.).
 The nature and extent of the adverse conditions will dictate which categories may be present in the suspect lot(s).